You don’t need to use all your connections to find the email address of the person.

 It’s very simple.
 Ask a question on HARO, and all the pitches will land straight in your Inbox.

-Option 11.
-How to find contacts of media employees with Pressfarm
+Find contacts of media employees with Pressfarm

 The Pressfarm website contains emails of journalists from the largest US publications.
 The service has recently been updated and now, in addition to addresses, it also shows profiles on social networks.